 I noticed in the last week that for every minute of service, I was being throttled between 60 and 300 seconds.
 If there were 5 MySQL processes running, then every single one of them were being held in check.
 The blog visitor notice this as their page requests would take a minute or more to be answered.

-Bluehost unfortunately doesn’t offer dedicated server hosting, so there was no real upgrade path for me follow and remain one of their customers.
+Bluehost unfortunately didn’t offer dedicated server hosting, so there was no real upgrade path for me follow and remain one of their customers.
 So what was I to do?
 Uninstall every plugin and hope the site sped up?
 Ask for people to take turns on my blog?
 I decided to spend my way out of the problem.

 I signed up for service with WP Engine and moved ThatJeffSmith.com